-And unless you’ve been hiding under a rock, you’ll know that Ledger’s entire mission is protecting your private keys by keeping them offline and securely in your device.
+And unless you’ve been hiding under a rock, you’ll know that Ledger’s entire mission is protecting your private keys by storing your keys away from the internet.
 But that still leaves one question.

 In this article, we’ll explain exactly how transactions happen within your Ledger Nano – and how our system enables you to interact with the growing spectrum of online platforms, while your keys stay offline.

 What Happens When I Sign a Crypto Transaction?